cdapio/cdap/cdap-docs/reference-manual/source/glossary.rst

       A :term:`Plugin` that produces events.

    Transformation
-      A :term:`Plugin` that accepts events, performs modifications on them, and then transmits them.
+      A :term:`Plugin` that accepts events and then creates and emits zero or more new events, generally in response to the data in the incoming events.

    Transform
       See :term:`Transformation`.